frost2294/OnlineDiary/README.md

-Markup: #Online Diary For Students#
+# Online Diary For Students

 This is a basic online diary for students.
 They are able to add events to their calendar, add any notes regarding personal issues, assignments, or clubs and societies.